 Nigeria has big businesses in its capital city of 21m people, but they lack the medium-sized companies that produce quality support services and other inputs to help small businesses grow.
 Nigeria has too many entrepreneurs working as sole-proprietors and too little competition for the giant companies.
 China has mastered agglomeration economies because it is good at producing medium-sized companies and clustering industries so that complementary firms are located near one another.
 Different Chinese towns develop clusters of firms that specialize in producing the same kinds of things like motorcycles (Bishan), fireworks (Changsha), or undwerwear (Shantou).
 60% of the world’s buttons and 80% of zippers are produced in Qiaotou and over a fifth of the world’s violins are produced in Beijing.
 China is successful because it has fewer independent entrepreneurs than most developing nations.
 More of China’s workforce are working together in bigger teams that can grow as they develop synergies together rather than remaining in tiny, unproductive businesses.

-Big companies are better than small ones because big companies:
+Big companies are better than small

 - Do almost all of the research that increases productivity and living standards.
 The 700 largest multinationals firms account for close to 70% of world business R&D spending (UN World Investment Report, 2005).
 Large firms also get more results per dollar of R&D spending.
 By comparison, big government also accounts for roughly a third of total global R&D, so big business is the big kahuna.